-Go to Semen analysis "Result" tab.

-This will automatically bring you to the 'latest' distribution.

-Select methods, enter results and state date of receipt in the boxes provided.
+indicates analyte for which you are not registered indicates analyte for which you are not registered Results submitted" you may wish to print this receipt in the boxes provided.
 Comments about the distribution can be added in the comments box at the bottom of the page.

-Click "Submit" (results will not be saved unless you do this)

-This should take you to a new page which has a summary of the results and the comment "Results submitted" you may wish to print this page out for your records.
+Click "Submit" (results will not be saved unless you do this) This should take you to a new page which has a summary of the results and the comment sperm morphology a summary of the results and the comment Specimen received: Analysis (start) date: Sperm concentration millions/mL Sperm morphology % normal (dd/mm/yy) This should take you to a new page which has a summary of the results and the comment "Results submitted" you may wish to print this https://results.uknegas.org.uk/scripts/scheme-select.pl (using lab ID number and password).